 All states require embalmers to be licensed in order to work in their field.
 Licensing requirements vary by state, but generally require completion of an associate’s degree and at least one year of experience as an embalmer’s apprentice.
 After becoming licensed, you’ll be able to find work with local funeral homes as an embalmer.
 To maintain your license throughout your career, continuing education may be required so you can stay up to date on all new techniques used in your field of work.

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Anual Salary

 How do Embalmer salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Embalmer's can make an average annual salary of $41,490, or $20 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $29,850 or $14 per hour, perhaps when just starting out or based on the state you live in.

 Salary Rankings And Facts

 Programs and Degrees

-Here are the most common degrees for becoming an Embalmer. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Embalmer. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 0.4% Doctorate